GTNewHorizons/GTNH-Dev-Doc/vision of the modpack/original vision doc.md

 Advancement in Tech should assist in the development of magic, e.g. a ZPM player should receive some kind of boost to speed up/catch up development in magic if he wanted to.
 Do note these boosts should not eventually give birth to the meme of Hold off doing magic until UHV when you get to one click unlock everything.

 Magic Mods should be kept relatively distinct, with optional cross-over instead of treating everything as a Thaumcraft Addon and requiring Infusion (as an example).
+(When will this ever happen, however?
+We need to talk about this.)
 </div>

 ## 1.vii.
 What should be space exploration?